Uberto Mori: Life

 He graduated on 23 July 1959 with a degree in industrial engineering with honors and became an assistant and later a lecturer in Bologna.
 He became a professor in the Department of Chemistry and Technology.
-His entrepreneurial abilities allowed him to establish an institution in 1960 known as the Studio Tecnico Uberto Mori that aimed to replace ceramics.
+His entrepreneurial abilities allowed him to establish an institution in 1960 known as the Studio Tecnico Uberto Mori that aimed to improve ceramics.
 He also established – in 1968 – the Ovens Industrial Plants and another in 1971.
-To do this he travelled to the United States of America in order to purchase the patent for the things that he would use for his establishment.
+To do this he traveled to the United States of America in order to purchase the patent for the things that he would use for his establishment.
+He developed a new type of firing ceramics that increased productivity and reduced costs.
 The success of this business garnered wealth for Mori.
-It also convinced him that his sole aim was to be praise to the Lord in all circumstances.
-He later established the Mori Group in 1980 and the broadcaster Antenna Uno.
+It also convinced him that his sole aim was to praise the Lord in all circumstances.

-Mori – in 1958 – met Padre Pio (future saint).
 Mori and his wife embarked on a pilgrimage to Lourdes in 1963.
-Mori became a member of the Third Order of Saint Francis on 19 February 1967 and he grew in his devotion to the Blessed Virgin Mary.
-He became immersed in the Word of God and he allowed for it to shape and inspire all of his choices.
+They became a members of the Third Order of Saint Francis on 19 February 1967.
+Mori became involved in activities at the Sanctuary of the Blessed Virgin of Health of Puianello and took biblical and Mariological courses there.
+He grew in his devotion to the Blessed Virgin Mary.
 He supported hospitals and also established a hostel for Franciscan tertiaries.
 His spiritual advisor was the Capuchin Servant of God Raffaele Spallanzani who died in 1972.

+In 1978 he obtained a Diploma in Theology.
+He later established the Mori Group in 1980 and the broadcaster Antenna Uno so that he could evangelize on air.
+In 1985 he joined the Christian Union of Entrepreneurs and Managers (UCID) and, in 1986, the Association of Hospital Volunteers (AVO).

-Mori also founded his own television station so that he could evangelize on air.
-It was on one such broadcast on 7 April 1987 that he suffered a heart attack.
+It was during a broadcast on 7 April 1987 that he suffered a heart attack.
 The result of this was that he was left crippled.
-Despite this he found that the Gospel enlightened him and the rosary supported him during his suffering.
+Despite this he found that the Gospel and the rosary strengthened him during his suffering.
 Uberto Mori died during an open-heart operation in Pavia on 6 September 1989.

 Beatification process

-The beatification process commenced in Modena on 27 August 1997 under Pope John Paul II and the local process that spanned from 6 December 1997 to 29 June 2000 conferred upon him the title of Servant of God.
+The beatification process that spanned from 6 December 1997 to 29 June 2000 conferred upon him the title of Servant of God.
 The process was ratified in 2002.
 The Positio – which documented his life of heroic virtue – was submitted in 2003 to the Congregation for the Causes of Saints in Rome for further evaluation.

 Pope Francis approved his life of heroic virtue and proclaimed him to be Venerable on 12 June 2014.
 The miracle required for his beatification was investigated and ratified on 18 April 2008.